aditya2020YO/PRAGYAA-website/README.md

 # Pragyaa 2023 Website
+## Here is the link of live website- https://pragyaa2023site.vercel.app/
 Welcome to the GitHub repository for the Pragyaa 2023 website!
 This repository contains the source code and files for the official website of Pragyaa, a national-level technical event held annually at Shri Guru Gobind Singh Ji Institute of Engineering and Technology,Vishnupuri,Nanded,431606.

 ## About Pragyaa